geoph9/em-img-seg/README.md

 ![k=64 output](images/output_k64.jpg)

-As you can see the image is now more improved and the colors are way less than the initial number.
+As you can see the image is now more improved, and the colors are way less than the initial number.

 ## Performance